 - CPS Task Force members organize a certification class in the Fall for new technicians and those needing recertification.

 Do you want to become a certified CPS Technician?
 Child Passenger Safety Technician Training

 - Car seats normally expire 6 years from the manufactured date.
 Look for that date on the bottom of the seat.
-If your car seat is expired or has been in a crash, it can be recycled at both Tracy’s Collision Center locations from 8:00 to 5:30 Monday – Friday.
+If your car seat is expired or has been in a crash, cut away non-recyclable parts and recycle the plastic.
 This is a great way to help the environment and make sure unsafe car seats don’t get re-used!
 Contact us if you have any questions.

 - Heat stroke, also known as hyperthermia, is the leading cause of non-crash, vehicle related deaths for children.
 Visit www.safekids.org/heatstroke to learn how to protect your family.